Sometimes there's just too much of a good thing.

 A bit of information about how hugs work might just do the trick.
 Take a few minutes with your child to talk about how to give a hug.
 Do not do this during or just after an embarrassing hugging moment.
 Wait until later on in the day, or even on another day altogether.

 Depending on the child, you can either use words or just actions.
 If you do use words, keep it simple but talk about what you are doing and thinking.
+Don't forget to ask for consent.
+A healthy respect for personal space is learned in childhood.

 "I would like to give Daddy a hug.
 Daddy?
 May I give you a hug?
 He said yes!
 I'm going to gently put my arms around him just like this.
 I'm patting his back.
 Not too tight, just right.
 Gentle.
 And now I look in his eyes and see if he is happy.
 Does he like the hug?
 He does!
 The hug is over and I'm stepping back."